Banking in Canada

+The banking sector of Canada is a large component of the nation's private sector and the broader Canadian economy.
 It is dominated by a small number of large banks, with the six largest combining for 93% of the banking assets.
 The two largest, the Royal Bank of Canada and the Toronto Dominion Bank are among the world's 25 largest banks.
-It has been considered to be one of the safest and soundest banking systems in the world, and avoided major problems in the 2008 financial crisis.
+It has been considered to be one of the safest and soundest banking systems in the world.

 Canada's banks have high service levels and investments in technology.
 A report released by the office of the Minister of Finance in 2002 states "Canada has the highest number of ATMs per capita in the world and benefits from the highest penetration levels of electronic channels such as debit cards, Internet banking and telephone banking".
 More recent data published by the World Bank shows that as of 2017 Canada has 227.82 ATMs per 100,000 adults, which ranks the country third worldwide.